pwncollege/linux-luminarium/data/cut/DESCRIPTION.md

 ```

 The `-d` argument specifies the column _delimiter_ (how columns are separated).
-In this case, it"s a space character.
+In this case, it's a space character.
 Of course, it has to be in quotes here so that the shell knows that the space is an argument rather than a space separating other arguments!
 The `-f` argument specifies the _field_ number (which column to extract).